 TURTLE ROCK SCIENTIFIC / SCIENCE PHOTO LIBRARY TURTLE ROCK SCIENTIFIC / SCIENCE PHOTO LIBRARY

 Potassium reacts with water.
-A small piece of potassium metal (K) is dropped into a Petri dish with water (H2O).
-A drop of detergent was added to water to prevent the metal from sticking to the side of the dish.
-Potassium moves around very vigorously, melts, fizzes, and even jumps, producing bubbles of hydrogen gas (H2) and potassium hydroxide (KOH): K + H2O -> KOH + H2.
-The presence of the hydroxide is accentuated by the addition of few drops of phenolphthalein indicator, which turns the solution pink, indicating alkaline solution.
+A small piece of potassium metal (K) is dropped into a test tube with water (H2O).
+Potassium moves around vigorously, melts, fizzes, and even jumps, producing bubbles of hydrogen gas (H2) and potassium hydroxide (KOH): K + H2O -> KOH + H2.

 Model release not required.
 Property release not required.